TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/04 - Numbers/Numbers 21/Numbers 21.35.md

 ---

-So they smote him, and his sons and all his people, until there was none left him remaining: and they possessed his land.
+So they struck him, and his sons and all his people, until there was none left him remaining: and they possessed his land.